Seventh Crusade: The Assassins and the Mongols

+Saint Louis receiving the envoy of the Old Man of the Mountain.
+Painting by Georges Rouget in 1819.

 There was no support from the West for a continued Crusade and in his search for foreign allies, Louis looked to two unlikely sources: the Assassins and the Mongols.
 The chief da'i of the Assassins in Syria was Radi ad-Din Abu'l-Ma'āli.
 After the Franks' disaster at Damietta, Radi brazenly demanded from Acre compensation for their neutrality and, in particular, to be released from their tribute paid to the Hospitallers.
-He was rebuffed and next sent a humbler embassy, bringing gifts for the king, and requesting a close alliance.
+He was rebuffed and next pragmatically sent a humbler embassy, bringing gifts for the king, and requesting a close alliance.
 Louis, learning of the hostility of the Isma'ili sect towards the more orthodox Sunni Muslims, encouraged their advances and a pact of mutual defense was concluded.
 Louis’ main diplomatic initiative was to secure the friendship of the Mongols, an enemy of the Assassins.
 Early in 1253, Louis learned that a Mongol prince, Sartaq, son of Batu Khan, had been converted to Christianity.
 He immediately sent a contingent led by the Dominican William of Rubruck to urge Sartaq to come to the aid of his fellow Christians in Syria.
 But it was not within the power of such a junior Mongol prince to conclude such an alliance and no further contract would occur prior to Louis' departure from the Holy Land.